Rancho-s-Hack-Club/RCHacks-website/README.md

 - Info on how to join

 ## Tasks
-Who is currently on a task:
+Who is currently on a task: Reese